 Meningitis Immunization Information

 Effective Fall 2012, newly admitted students ages 21 and younger residing in campus housing must provide documentation of vaccination against meningococcal disease after the age of 16.
 College students living in residence halls are among the groups at highest risk for meningitis - a rare, but potentially fatal disease.
 The meningitis immunization is highly recommended for all college students.
-Cost of this immunization is $113.
-No appointment is necessary between the hours of 9:00 11:30 am and 1:00 4:00 pm.
-Students may also call 231-7331 to make an appointment.
+Students may call 231-7331 to make an appointment.
 NDSU student ID is required.